A Game-Theoretic Framework for Autonomous Vehicles Velocity Control: Bridging Microscopic Differential Games and Macroscopic Mean Field Games: From differential game to mean field game

 When the number of cars $N\to\infty$, one goes from the $N$-car differential game to a mean field game (MFG).
 The MFG is essentially a differential game with an infinite number of agents so that the interactions between any two individuals are ignorable.
 Instead, any individual reacts only to the ``mass'' of all agents.
 The ``mass'' then evolves with the aggregated behavior of all agents' motions.
 Two partial differential equations are developed to describe the MFG: \begin{enumerate} \item A backward Hamilton-Jacobi-Bellman (HJB) equation: a generic car's speed selection is formulated as an optimal control problem where the generic car computes its driving cost associated to a cost function based on its prediction on the evolution of total ``mass''.
 The HJB equation is then derived from the optimal control problem.
 The solution of the HJB equation provides optimal costs and optimal velocity control strategies for all cars.
 The HJB equation is solved from $t=T$ to $t=0$ backward. \item A forward continuity equation: it is derived from the conservation of cars.
 The solution of the continuity equation describes the ``mass'' evolution arising from all cars' motions.
 The continuity equation is solved from $t=0$ to $t=T$ forward. \end{enumerate}

 The MFG is a coupled system of the forward continuity equation and the backward HJB equation.
 At the mean field equilibrium, the total ``mass'' evolution coincides every car's prediction.
-Fig.~\ref{fig:hjb_fpk} shows a simple example of four cars to provide an intuitive explanation of these two equations.
-Each car is a rational agent who aims to minimize a driving cost defined in Eq.~\eqref{eq:optmctrlcost}, leading to a system of four coupled optimal control problems, one for each car.
-As $N$ goes large, the HJB equation can be derived from these coupled problems and the continuity equation can be derived from all cars' motions.
+Figure~\ref{fig:hjb_fpk} shows a simple example of four cars to provide an intuitive explanation of these two equations.
+Each car is a rational agent aiming to minimize a driving cost defined in Eq.~\eqref{eq:optmctrlcost}, leading to a system of four coupled optimal control problems, one for each car.
+As $N$ goes large, the HJB equation can be derived from these coupled problems and the continuity equation can be derived from the trajectories of all cars.

 In this section, we will formally derive the HJB and continuity equations from the $N$-car differential game using mean field approximation.